 NEVER PUT TOO MUCH TRUST IN FRIENDS, LEARN HOW TO USE ENEMIES

-Be wary of friends – they will betray you more quickly, for they are easily aroused to envy.
+Be wary of friends-they will betray you more quickly, for they are easily aroused to envy.
 They also become spoiled and tyrannical.
-But hire a former enemy and he will be more loyal than a friend, because he has more to prove.
-In fact you have more to fear from friends than from enemies.
+But hire a former enemy and he will be more loyal than a friend because he has more to prove.
+In fact, you have more to fear from friends than from enemies.
 If you have no enemies, find a way to make them.

 CONCEAL YOUR INTENTIONS

-Keep people off balance and in the dark by never revealing the purpose behind your actions.
+Keep people off-balance and in the dark by never revealing the purpose behind your actions.
 Without a clue as to what you are up to, they cannot prepare a defense.
 Guide them far enough down the wrong path, envelop them in enough smoke, and by the time they realize your intentions, it will be too late.

 ALWAYS SAY LESS THAN NECESSARY

-When you are trying to impress people with words, the more you say, the more common you appear, and the less in control.
+This law of power says that when you are trying to impress people with words, the more you say, the more common you appear, and the less in control.
 Even if you’re saying something banal, it will seem original if you make it vague, open-ended, and sphinxlike.
 Powerful people impress and intimidate by saying less.
 The more you say, the more likely you are to say something foolish.

 SO MUCH DEPENDS ON REPUTATION – GUARD IT WITH YOUR LIFE.

 Reputation is the cornerstone of power.
-Through reputation alone you can intimidate and win; once it slips, however, you are vulnerable, and will be attacked on all sides.
+Through reputation alone you can intimidate and win; once it slips, however, you are vulnerable and will be attacked on all sides.
 Make your reputation unassailable.
 Always be alert to potential attacks and thwart them before they happen.
 Meanwhile, learn to destroy your enemies by opening holes in their own reputations.
 Then stand aside and let public opinion hang them.